minhtuev/Java-Comment-Generator/README.md

 ## 🔮 Future Work

-- 🚀 Support for Gemini and OpenAI models
+- 🚀 Support for Gemini and other models
 - ⚙️ Support for parallel processing (threading & multiprocessing)
 - 📂 Support for deep project analysis (inter-package references, method call trees)